navneet1075/kubernetes-ecosystem/istio-overview.md

 	• Load Balancing according to different policies. -> By default the envoy proxies does the random load balancing to the instances backed by k8s service.
 Pilot allows to configure the policy on a per service basis to change the load balancing policy.
 	• Fault Injection -> This is mainly used in testing to mimic scenarios of fault which we encounter in real production envs and identify the behavior of the system.
 For example :
 	• Retries: automatic retries to a service .
 This is useful in case if in some case the app is overwhelmed by too many requests and needs some time between to respond.
 The duration between 2 tries is calculated by envoy proxy.
 Timeout per retry can also be specified.
 	• Timeouts : Timeout for a particular response to come from a particular service.
 Can be configured per service .
-The value is configurable and it should be adjusted according to the behvior of the application.
+The value is configurable and it should be adjusted according to the behavior of the application.
-AB Testing.  : Split traffic by percentage to different versions of the app .
+	• AB Testing:  Split traffic by percentage to different versions of the app .